How long will my audition be?

 How do I arrange for an audition?

-The first step is to complete our Scholarship Contact Form.
-Once that is submitted you will be sent the Music Scholarship Audition Application.
+The first step is to complete our Scholarship Application Form.
 Complete and submit the Audition Application.

 When will I know the date and time of my audition?